Benere Stoddard Lamb

 Brief Life History of Benere Stoddard

-When Benere Stoddard Lamb was born on 24 February 1903, in Cardston, Alberta, Canada, his father, Brigham Frederick Lamb, was 23 and his mother, Lola Stoddard, was 25.
+When Benere Stoddard Lamb was born on 24 February 1903, in Cardston County, Alberta, Canada, his father, Brigham Frederick Lamb, was 23 and his mother, Lola Stoddard, was 25.
 He married Amy Ann Victoria Hodges on 10 February 1935, in Glendale, Los Angeles, California, United States.
 They were the parents of at least 1 son.
-He lived in Alberta, Canada in 1916 and Lethbridge, Alberta, Canada in 1926.
+He lived in United States in 1949 and Los Angeles, Los Angeles, California, United States in 1950.
 He died on 22 June 2001, in Payson, Utah, Utah, United States, at the age of 98, and was buried in Payson, Utah, Utah, United States.

 Do you know Benere Stoddard?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account